 First of all, it's important to understand what planning and building regulations are.
 It's easy to think of them as restrictive tools put in place to prevent your from reaching your ambitions.
 Yet, they're essential safety mechanisms designed to protect you and the local environment.

 The regulatory bodies will give you permission to carry out your plans, unless there are good reasons not to - in which case they must explain their decision.
 And if you disagree, you have the right to appeal against it.

 Below is some information on planning permissions and building regulations which apply to any renovation work you might need to do.

 Planning permission regulates the use, location and appearance of buildings and other structures.
 What might seem a minor alteration initially, can have far-reaching implications.
 For example, a structure that could obscure a driver's vision near a junction, might be a traffic hazard.
 Equally, a local authority can refuse planning permission because the proposed scheme wouldn't blend in with its surroundings.
 If you live in a listed building, you'll need listed building consent for any significant exterior or interior works.
 Conservation areas also have stricter rules than normal.

 Building Regulations focus on structural integrity and the suitability of the materials used.
-Most building works, including alterations or extensions, have to meet certain standards to safeguard public health and safety - and also, increasingly, to guarantee satisfactory levels of insulation and energy efficiency.
-It's important to remember that even when you don't need planning permission, you might well need to take Building Regulations into account.
+Most building works, including alterations or extensions, have to meet certain standards to safeguard public health and safety.
+Also, increasingly, to guarantee satisfactory levels of insulation and energy efficiency.
+It's important to remember that even when you don't need planning permission, you might need to take Building Regulations into account.